ibm-cloud-architecture/refarch-eda-tools/labs/kconnectors/README.md

 docker build -t ibmcase/kconnect:0.1.0  .
 ```

-This image will be used in the different lab.
+This image will be used in the different labs.